Mhezron/portfolio-website/README.md

-# Getting Started with Create React App
+# Hezron's Portfolio website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with love using React and Tailwind CSS

 ## Available Scripts